usharesoft/appcenter-docs/admin/en/source/pages/backup/backup-database.rst

 As the backup destination does not change, you are creating a replication of the entire database.
 The rsync command only copies the incremental differences each time.

 The danger here is that if during that time there is damaged data, when rsync is run then this corrupted data is copied and there is no possible way to recuperate the old data.
-To overcome this, we also creates archive backups of the entire database.
+To overcome this, we also create archive backups of the entire database.

 .. code-block:: shell